 When securing cargo you should always use at least four tie-down straps at a minimum for most normal cargo securement applications.
 This is especially true for cargo that is larger in physical size or heavier in weight.
 When securing cargo you will want to plan for the worst when it comes to cargo securement as you never know what could happen along the way to the next destination.

-It only takes a sharp corner, a sudden stop, fast acceleration, sudden lane change, or another motorist cutting you off to cause the cargo to shift out of place.
+It only takes a sharp corner, a sudden stop, fast acceleration, a sudden lane change, or another motorist cutting you off to cause the cargo to shift out of place.
 You can help play your part in keeping the cargo and others on the roadway safe by using straps at every edge of the cargo.

 For example, a vehicle should be secured from each of the four tires to prevent the vehicle from moving during transit.
 This also helps if a strap were to fail on the way to the next destination from any of those things you can never plan for during a drive.
 It only takes a strap coming loose or a strap to break during transit from excess stretching to jeopardize your entire cargo load.